DualNature-Org/DualNature-Org/README.md

 - 👋 Hi, This is @DualNature-Org
 - 👀 An Organisation for researching in the emerging domains of science and technology
-- 🌱 Our current research project is randomnature
+- 🌱 Our current research project is BRAIN
-- 💞️ Our current services are Wobby (wooby.biz)
-- 📫 Contact us on dualnature.org
+- 📫 Visit on dualnature.org

 <!---
 DualNature-Org/DualNature-Org is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.